jorphex/Yuna-Reada/README.md

 🌀 /refresh - Force refresh feeds
 🛌 /cancel - Cancel command

+I think this should be able to handle multiple users, but not having multiple Telegram accounts, I haven't tested it.
 I'm not really sure about tagging.
 Best to ignore it as it seems confusing to use on Telegram.

 ## Usage